-- First, prepare the crust by adding the oats to a food processor (or use storebought oat flour) and process into a fine flour.
+- First, prepare the crust by adding the oats to a food processor (or use store-bought oat flour) and process into a fine flour.
 I add 2 cups of oats and process for 2 minutes until it is finely ground.
 Measure out 1 1/2 cups and add to a bowl.

 - To prepare the cake, melt your coconut butter to a complete liquid.
 It is important that it is a runny liquid when measuring, so the right texture is achieved.
 Make sure to measure it out at 1 cup after melted.
 Set aside.

-- In a large bowl, add the milk, syrup, lemon juice, vanilla and whisk until smooth.
+- In a large bowl, add the milk, syrup, lemon juice, vanilla, and whisk until smooth.
 Stir in the cinnamon and salt.
 Now, pour in the melted coconut butter and whisk with a fork (works better than a spoon) until smooth and is thick like cake batter.
-Pour the batter into the prepared crust and place in the fridge to completely set.
+Pour the batter into the prepared crust and place in the refrigerator to completely set.
 1-2 hours should do it.

 It is crucial that the liquid ingredients are all at room temperature when adding to the melted coconut butter for the cake.
-Otherwise, the coconut butter will sieze up if the liquids are cold.
+Otherwise, the coconut butter will seize up if the liquids are cold.

 Please report any concerns about this recipe below!